Cruzkenneth504/code-quiz/README.md

 ## **Description**

-* This project aimed to adapt Html,Css and Js to built a timer quiz.
+* This project aimed to use Html , Css and Java Script to built a timer quiz.
 This project consist of a small set of coding question with selectable answer.
 Every question you get wrong you will get penalized by deducting 10 points from timer.
 After game is over it will prompt to save your score by typing your first name and last name initials.
-After submit.
 After submission, you will be prompted to a different page where you can see your score.

 ## **Code Learning Points**